xynehq/jaf/docs/visualization.md

 For additional support:

-1. Check the [FAF GitHub repository](https://github.com/your-repo/faf) for issues
+1. Check the [JAF GitHub repository](https://github.com/your-repo/jaf) for issues
 2. Review the examples in `/examples/server-demo/test-runner-visualization.ts`
 3. Use the built-in validation: `validateGraphOptions(options)`
 4. Enable debug output in your runner configuration